 On 19 December 2014, amendments of the ECL were enacted in the Official Gazette, No. 188.
 One of the most important changes was implemented by Article 75-a, which regulates the prices of international roaming.
-According to this article, the Agency has the right with Decision to determine the maximum prices for services which are offered to roaming users from countries with whom Republic of Macedonia has concluded agreement for reduction of prices of roaming services in public mobile communication networks, on reciprocal base, which cannot be higher from prices of the same services in the EU.
-In the period of 3 years from 2015, the prices will be reduced to the maximum determined.
+Pursuant to this article, the Agency has the right, with a Decision, to determine the maximum prices for services which are offered to roaming users from countries with whom the Republic of Macedonia has concluded agreement for reduction of the prices for roaming services in the public mobile communication networks, on reciprocal basis, which cannot be higher than the prices of the same services in the EU.
+In the period of 3 years from 2015, the prices will be reduced to the maximum determined ones.